jeffc05/jeffc05.github.io/_projects/zap_imoveis.md

 ## Overview

-End-to-end rental price prediction for Rio de Janeiro using scraped listings from Zap Imóveis.
+End-to-end rental price pediction for Rio de Janeiro using scraped listings from Zap Imóveis.
 The project covers data collection, cleaning, exploratory analysis, and a gradient-boosted tree model to estimate monthly rent from property attributes and location.

 ## Data